itsnotsagar/itsnotsagar/README.md

 ### Cloud & Platform Engineer | AIOps & DevOps | MS in CS '24

 I am a **Cloud Engineer** with a versatile background spanning **Software Engineering**, **DevOps**, and **Platform Engineering**.
-I recently completed my **Master's in Computer Science and Engineering (2024)**.
+I completed my **Master's in Computer Science and Engineering in 2024**.
 My expertise lies in architecting resilient cloud infrastructure on AWS and Azure, automating operations through AIOps, and building robust backend services.

 ---